-The City of Vacaville overlies the Solano Sub-Basin of the Sacramento Valley Groundwater Basin.
-In 2014, DWR identified the Solano Sub-Basin as a medium-priority basin through the California Statewide Groundwater Elevation Monitoring (CASGEM) Program.
-A summary of the conditions of the Solano Sub-Basin is available here.
+The City of Vacaville lies on top of the Solano Sub-Basin of the Sacramento Valley Groundwater Basin.
+In 2014, DWR identified the Solano Sub-Basin as a medium-priority basin, and maintained the priority level in the 2019 prioritization update.

-On April 11, 2017, City Council gave direction to staff to prepare an exclusive Vacaville GSA.
+On April 11, 2017, City Council directed staff to form an exclusive GSA for the City of Vacaville.

-A notice of the intent to form a groundwater sustainability agency was published in accordance with California Government Code Section 6066, and a public hearing was held on April 25, 2017.
+A notice of the intent to form a GSA was published in accordance with California Government Code Section 6066, and a public hearing was held on April 25, 2017.
 Following the public hearing, City Council adopted Resolution No. 2017-046 to become a GSA.

-The City filed a notice with DWR on April 28, 2017, as required by the Sustainable Groundwater Management Act.
+The City filed an official notice with DWR on April 28, 2017.

 Sustainable Groundwater Management in California

-In September 2014, Governor Edmund G. Brown, Jr. signed the Sustainable Groundwater Management Act (SGMA).
-This act establishes a structure for groundwater management and empowers local agencies to manage basins sustainably.
+In September 2014, Governor Brown signed the Sustainable Groundwater Management Act (SGMA).
+This act establishes a groundwater management structure within California and empowers local agencies to manage basins sustainably.

 For additional information on SGMA, please see the following state websites: